Yorkshire Air Ambulance Charity

 On average, when a patient has been received by the YAA, they will always be only 10 minutes from the nearest hospital and 15 minutes from the most relevant treatment centre.
 In some cases, this can save people's lives.

-Both of Yorkshire's Air Ambulances are Airbus H145’s, G-YAAC and G-YOAA.
-They’re each equipped with state-of-the-art medical and helicopter specifications.
-Both helicopters can reach speeds of up to 160 mph and together cover the whole of the region seven days a week, 365 days a year.
+All three of Yorkshire's Air Ambulances are Airbus H145-D3 helicopters, G-YAAA, G-YORX and G-YAIR.
+The newest is G-YAIR which entered service in Winter 2024.
+They’re all equipped with state-of-the-art medical and helicopter specifications.
+The helicopters can reach speeds of up to 173 mph and cover the whole of the region seven days a week, 365 days a year.

 Please visit the YAA website for further information and how your donations can help to save a life.